Last Updated on October 7, 2021 by Jim Ferri

 Distance: start of your two days in Paris tour

 A stop on all Paris itineraries, Notre-Dame de Paris is as beautiful as it is historic.
 Located on the Île de la Cité in the Seine, it’s now more than 850 years old and attracts 13 million visitors every year.
 Be one of them, and you’ll discover an incredibly beautiful church, unlike any other.
+(Note: the cathedral remains closed during reconstruction following its devastating fire).

 If you have the stamina, climb the 387 steps to the roof of the north tower for a superb view of Paris and the cathedral’s famous gargoyles.
 The last time I visited I was enchanted by a boy’s choir in rehearsal, as their voices drifted through the air of the magnificent cathedral.